blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 Shuddhadvaita: World is real, and all is one
 Advaita: World is unreal (like a dream), and all is one Vishishta Advaita: World is transformed
-Dvaita Advaita: World exists in both states
+Dvaita Advaita (Svaabhaavika Bhedha-Abhedha): World exists in both states

 Mind